HaroldK3/Stupid-Balatro/README.md

 -Once I got all of the game functionality going, I realized I didn't have a way to shuffle the deck after I put the cards from the discard pile back, so that was weird.

+-Discarding also went wrong, because I forgot that the hand is my call and not the API's, so I had to go back and make sure it was updating the hand as well as discarding the cards from the deck to the discard pile.
+Shew.

 -I hope to add the planet cards before the deadline.
-I have a way to keep track of the multiplier, though I may need to move that from Hand_Scoring to main.
+I have a way to keep track of the multiplier, though I may need to move that from Hand_Scoring to main if I'm gonna do planet cards.
+Honestly, I may can make a whole planet card file and put them there.